Alejandro2180/disco-ui-take-home/README.md

 - [`IssueCredentialForm`](src/components/credentials/IssueCredentialForm.tsx) - this is a controlled component that receives a credential object, displays form fields to edit it, and sends updates to its parent component via `props.onChange`.
 Example usage in [`IssueCredentialForm.stories.tsx`](src/components/credentials/IssueCredentialForm.stories.tsx)
 - Feel free to use any of the other components in this repo, all of which have Storybook files (`*.stories.tsx`) demonstrating their usage

 Please let us know if there are any technical issues with the assignment (e.g. build or environment issues).
-This repo was built and tested with Node v16.14.0 and Yarn v1.22.18
+This repo was built and tested with Node v16.14.0 and Yarn v1.22.18.

+If you prefer to use an in-browser dev environment and IDE instead of setting it up on your system, please see the "Using an in-browser development environment" section below.
+This may be especially useful on Windows, which can be trickier for setting up the environment locally.

 ## Instructions